2021-2022 School Year

 Yes!
-Except at Atlas, we call field trips “Expeditions”.
-Expeditions expose students to a wide variety of learning experiences and are an integral part of the curriculum at Atlas.
+Except at Atlas, we call these “Expeditions” instead of field trips.
+Expeditions expose students to a wide variety of learning experiences and are an integral part of Atlas' curriculum.

 What kind of family involvement are you looking for?

-As a public school, we provide all needed services in a child’s Individualized Education Plan (IEP).
-We plan on partnering with Miriam Learning Center to help deliver services.
+As a public school, we accept and welcome students with all different educational needs.
+We will have a special education teacher, and we plan on partnering with Miriam Learning Center to help